rnoeliab/WRF-GHG-Prepy/README.md

 # WRF-VPRM-PrepPy

+The Weather Research and Forecasting (WRF) Model is a state of the art mesoscale numerical weather prediction system designed for both atmospheric research and operational forecasting applications.
+The model serves a wide range of meteorological applications across scales from tens of meters to thousands of kilometers.
+Coupled with the Vegetation Photosynthesis and Respiration Model (VPRM) (referred to as WRF-VPRM)

 A pre-processing tô obtain the input fields tô run WRF-VPRM v4.2.1 model is executed here.

 Steps to follow: